 |Playful children making faces for the camera.
 Photo by Angharad Bates.

 Where to Live

-HCMC offers the whole spectrum of accommodation options, from US$3,000 a month luxury penthouses, to rooms in shared houses for US$50.
-If you’re looking for a decent apartment for a couple of people, expect to pay around US$400, which will also depend where you want to be based.
+HCMC offers the whole spectrum of accommodation options, from US$3,000 a month luxury penthouses to rooms in shared houses for US$50.
+If you’re looking for a decent apartment for a couple of people, expect to pay around US$400, which will also depend on where you want to be based.

-If, on the other hand you fancy greater cultural immersion, Districts 4 and 5 will offer you that experience, coupled with a cheaper price tag.
+If, on the other hand, you like greater cultural immersion, Districts 4 and 5 will offer you that experience, coupled with a cheaper price tag.

 District 4 is across the river, and due to being the site of the former port, it has retained an atmosphere reflecting its previously dodgy reputation.
 However, since it’s no longer a port, and the unsavory characters sometimes found in ports have moved out, the reality is now wholly unfounded.
 I lived there for a year and found it cheap and cheerful.

 District 5 is home to Chinatown, and so this makes it a colorful place to live, stroll and browse.
 There is plenty of good shopping, and literally hundreds of hole-in-the-wall restaurants and street vendors.